WHAT IS ASSISTIVE TECHNOLOGY (AT)?

 From low-tech everyday items in your home to high-tech commercially manufactured devices, AT is a broad term that encompasses all kinds technology and everyday devices.
 If you’ve ever used a spell checker or a stool to reach the top shelf in your kitchen, you’ve used AT!

-How can Closing The Gap help me find the right assistive technology?
+How can Closing The Gap help me improve student outcomes using assistive technology?

 We’re here to help.
 Closing The Gap has been a trusted resource since 1984.
 We’ve been at the forefront of the assistive technology field, publishing the first magazine dedicated to the topic of assistive technology and continue to lead the field with state-of-the-art professional development tools, online training opportunities and our annual, international conference.